-Nintedanib is used for treatment of lung fibrosis (interstitial lung disease).
-This medication works by blocking biological pathways leading to fibrosis (thickening or scarring of the tissue) and does not reduce the strength of the body’s immune system.
+Nintedanib is used for treatment of lung fibrosis in interstitial lung disease.
+It works by blocking pathways in the body that result in fibrosis, which is the thickening or scarring of the tissue.
+Nintedanib does not reduce the strength of the body’s immune system.
 It was initially approved for treatment of a lung condition called idiopathic pulmonary fibrosis (IPF).
-Subsequently, it has been approved for slowing the progression of lung fibrosis in patients with systemic sclerosis (scleroderma), as well as those with other rheumatologic disease who have progressive lung fibrosis (progressive fibrosing interstitial lung disease).
-This medication can be used alone or in combination with other medications used for treatment of lung fibrosis such as mycophenolate.
-The effectiveness of nintedanib for treatment of fibrosis in other organs such as skin thickening is not established.
+It has since been approved for slowing the progression of lung fibrosis in patients with systemic sclerosis (scleroderma), as well as those with other rheumatologic diseases who have progressive lung fibrosis (e.g., progressive fibrosing interstitial lung disease).
+Nintedanib can be used alone or in combination with other medications (e.g., mycophenolate) used to treat lung fibrosis.
+The effectiveness of nintedanib for treatment of fibrosis in other organs, such as skin, is not established.

 Diarrhea is a common side effect.
-This side effect can be managed in most patients with usage of anti-diarrhea medications, decrease in nintedanib dose, or temporary stopping nintedanib.
+This side effect can be managed in most patients by taking anti-diarrheal medications, decreasing the nintedanib dose, or temporarily stopping nintedanib.
 Other gastrointestinal side effects such as abdominal pain and nausea can also occur.
-As rheumatologic diseases such as systemic sclerosis (scleroderma) can themselves lead to gastrointestinal symptoms, disease related causes should also be considered and treated.

 Nintedanib is not safe during pregnancy or breastfeeding.
 Patients who may become pregnant should use highly effective contraception during therapy and for ≥3 months after the last dose.